mrkkrp/markkarpov.art/essay/real-realism.md

 * The title/description can contribute to a new cultural message if they are sufficiently different from the cultural message the artwork itself provokes.
-By “new cultural message” I mean such a message that accounts for uncertainty or confusion that is brought about by the difference between the cultural message inferred by an individual via ad-hoc interpretation and/or classification and the title/description.
+By “new cultural message” I mean such a message that accounts for the uncertainty or confusion that is brought about by the difference between the cultural message inferred by an individual via ad-hoc interpretation and/or classification and the title/description.